 The written approval of our Governors, Marist Schools Australia, must be obtained before any court action is initiated.
-The Director and the Bishop, Diocese of Sale, must also be notified if legal proceeding eventuate.
+The Director and the Bishop, Diocese of Sale, must also be notified.

 The judgment as to whether parents are unable to pay because of their financial situation must err on the side of leniency.